varunn912/cultureVerse-ai/README.md

 ### The Challenge

-Modern LLMs such as GPT-4, LLaMA, or base multilingual models excel at direct translation but struggle with **cultural localization**.
+Modern LLMs such as Groq, Gemini and  LLaMA, or base multilingual models excel at direct translation but struggle with **cultural localization**.

 Examples: